MicroEJ/docs/VEEPortingGuide/uiFontGenerator.rst

 Principle
 =========

-The Font Generator module is an off-board tool that generates fonts ready to be displayed without the need for additional runtime memory.
+The Font Generator module is an off-board tool dedicated to the :ref:`internal font format <section_font_internal_format>`.
-It outputs a raw file for each converted font.
+It generates binary files ready to be displayed without the need for additional runtime memory.

 Functional Description
 ======================